JPMoresmau/arrakis/README.md

 Each cell in a zone is an entity, maybe that's horrible design, I'll check out [amethyst-tiles](https://github.com/amethyst/amethyst/tree/master/amethyst_tiles).

 Icons I got from https://opengameart.org/content/dungeon-crawl-32x32-tiles, I believe they are free of rights.
+Sounds from https://opengameart.org/content/rpg-sound-pack.
 Thanks for sharing!